Removal from the Hampden and other lender panels: Why they do it and how to get reinstated

 • Hampden may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Missing deadline to reapply to be on the Hampden convincing panel
+• Failure to reapply to remain on the Hampden convincing panel

-• Your practice fails to meet the criteria to remain on the Hampden conveyancing panel
+• Does my practice need to apply annually to be reinstated on the Hampden conveyancing panel?

 • Who should sign the reinstatement application to the Hampden panel ?